Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 #### Application-specific Resolver Selection

-  An increasing number of applications are offering application-specific encrypted DNS resolution settings, rather than defaulting to using only the system resolver.
-A variety of heuristics and resolvers are available in different applications including hard-coded lists of recognized DoH/DoT servers.
+  An increasing number of applications are offering application- specific encrypted DNS resolution settings, rather than defaulting to using only the system resolver.
+A variety of heuristics and resolvers are available in different applications including hard- coded lists of recognized DoH/DoT servers.

+  Users will only be aware of and have the ability to control such settings if applications provide the following functions:

+  o  communicate clearly the change in default to users

+  o  provide configuration options to change the default

+  o  provide configuration options to always use the system resolver

   Application-specific changes to default destinations for users' DNS queries might increase or decrease user privacy - it is highly dependent on the network context and the application-specific default.
 This is an area of active debate and the IETF is working on a number of issues related to application-specific DNS settings.

 ###  Active Attacks on Resolver Configuration